REMOTE CONSOLE

 Millis Command Example

-There are some cases where commands require to be running during long periods, i.e., to print an ongoing log.
-In the following example, the command will print a sample log until the command is canceled or the console is closed.
+There are some cases where commands need to be running during long periods, i.e., to print an ongoing log.
+The command will print a sample log until the command is canceled or the console is closed.

 void setup() {